ognenkostov-hub/cybersecurity-labs/enterprise-vpn-deployment-rras-active-directory/README.md

 ---

-## Credits
+## Lab Environment & Credits

-Lab environment provided by:
-- ACI Learning Virtual Labs (aciplab.com)
+This project was conducted using a virtual lab environment provided by ACI Learning (ACILab).

+While the lab infrastructure was pre-configured, all security configurations, policy implementations, and validation steps were performed independently.

+The project reflects hands-on practice in Active Directory security hardening, simulating real-world enterprise scenarios.

 ---